zeek/try-zeek/manager/static/examples/basics/exercise2/script-exercise-2/readme.markdown

 Exercise
 ==========================

-By now we have all basic concepts of the Bro scripting language.
+By now we have all basic concepts of the Zeek scripting language.
-To finish the first part of your journey into the Bro language solve the following exercise.
+To finish the first part of your journey into the Zeek language solve the following exercise.

 Consider the following list of subnets as your given local subnets: